 8. WETVAT is an interactive spreadsheet-based tool (in Microsoft Excel).
 It is complementary to the Convention’s published framework for assessing the vulnerability of wetlands to climate change.
 Both assess the likely response of the values associated with the wetland system to the range of identified threats.
 However, WETVAT assesses a much wider set of threats including, but beyond, climate change.
 WETVAT is deliberately set up to assess the values and threats from a local stakeholder perspective and in its analysis is likely to include both quantitative and qualitative data.

 9. WETVAT uses a risk-based approach to assess vulnerability of wetlands to threats.
 Vulnerability is based on the likelihood of occurrence of negative impacts and the severity of any impact on biodiversity and ecosystem services.
-The risk score (High, Medium, Low) enables wetland managers to prioritize conservation activities, and their required resources, and identifies wetlands in need of further consideration and more detailed impact assessment.
+The risk score (High, Medium, Low) enables wetland managers to prioritize conservation activities, and map their required resources, and identifies wetlands in need of further consideration and more detailed impact assessment.

 10. The WETVAT spreadsheet tool consists of six linked worksheets within one Microsoft Excel file: